mobluse/olpybasic/README.md

 This should be very light weight, but also comfortable to use.

 Planned changes: I will probably change the assignment to `_goto` and `_gosub` to using them as keywords and there will probably be a `_label` keyword.
-C style `_for` loops might be implemented, by converting them to `if` with gotos.
-I might skip the prefix `_` for OLPyBASIC functions and variables -- consider the words without prefix reserved.
+C style `_for` loops might be implemented, by converting them to `if` with gotos like in Ratfor.
+I might skip the prefix `_` for OLPyBASIC functions and variables -- consider the words without prefix reserved!